tensorlayer/TensorLayer/README.md

 (改这里)

-beginner: almost zero pre-knowledge, want to quickly bootstrap and have quick results intermediate user: need to customize their models to solve their domain-specific problems.
+Beginner: almost zero pre-knowledge, want to quickly bootstrap and have quick results intermediate user: need to customize their models to solve their domain-specific problems.
 advanced: needs to easily scale out the machine learning algorithm to multiple nodes, and deploy algorithms to different platforms.

 Beginner
-- Mass tutorials
+- Mass tutorials : Proviced modularized implementations of Google TensorFlow's Tutorials
-- Easy to use
+- Easy to use	 : Proviced both scikit-type API and professional API
-- Modular
+- Modularization : Proviced Layer and Wrapper xxx

 Intermediate user
-- Flexibility
+- Flexibility	 :
-- Transparency
+- Transparency   : XX Easy to implement Dynamic Structure Network

 Advanced user
-- Extensibility
+- Extensibility	 :
-- Train on GPU, run on anywhere
+- Performance    : Same speed with pure TensorFlow xx, simplicity don't sacrifice performance
-- Performance
+- Cross-platform : Train on GPU, run on anywhere, from distributed

 科研难点：RL，DL哪些是必要的模块？抽象太高灵活性不足、太低可用性不足。